UnbearableFate/PaperReadingNote/DL&NN/LLM.md

 Third, the amplification factor is rather huge

 the low-rank adaptation matrix potentially amplifies the important features for specific downstream tasks that were learned but not emphasized in the general pre-training model.

+## Attention Is All You Need

+The goal of reducing sequential computation

+the number of operations required to relate signals from two arbitrary input or output positions grows in the distance between positions

+Encoder:

+1. multi-head self-attention mechanism
+2. MLP
+3. layer normalization

+Decoder:

+In addition to the two sub-layers in each encoder layer, the decoder inserts a third sub-layer, which performs multi-head attention over the output of the encoder stack.

+### Attention

+An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.